-Second: If the survivor is unwilling to be transported to the hospital by police, urge her/him to seek assistance immediately from University Health Services/Social Services for coordination of medical care, counseling and other available alternatives.
+Second: If the survivor is unwilling to be transported to the hospital by police, urge her/him to seek assistance immediately from a local hospital for coordination of medical care, counseling and other available alternatives.
 Offer to accompany the individual to the appropriate service.